VictorCam/Matrix_Calculations/readme.md

 ## Note

-The "matrix" file is the bash file and the matrix.cpp is the C++ file
+The "matrix" file is the bash file and the "matrix.cpp" is the C++ file